brickbuckett/Asterisk-022.2-Lab/README.md

 This project includes example configurations, setup guides, automation scripts, and best practices for building a robust and scalable Asterisk environment.

-Please note: This git is meant to lab, learn and demonstrate Asterisk.
+_Please note: This git is meant to lab, document, and demonstrate Asterisk.
 This should not be followed for production environments and may lack security or features you need.
+As this is a work in progress, expect updates and more in-line comments as time marches on._

 ## Table of Contents